jialuechen/torchquant/README.md

 </div>

 ## Introduction
-QuanTorch is developed to empower quantitative research by providing modern deep learning computation and acceleration service.
+QuanTorch is developed to empower quantitative research by providing modern machine learning computation and acceleration service.
 QuanTorch provides high-performance components leveraging the hardware acceleration support and automatic differentiation of PyTorch.
 QuanTorch supports foundational mathematical methods, mid-level methods, and specific pricing models, which is also an experimental light-weight alternative to QuantLib.

 ## Motivation
 PyTorch provides two high-level features: